 How do you get free dental insurance?
 Apply for Medicaid and hope your state supports comprehensive oral care benefits.

-Medicaid frequently provides dental insurance at no cost to low-income families, many of whom may be going through a bout with unemployment.
+Medicaid frequently provides dental insurance at no cost to low-income families, many of whom may be experiencing unemployment.

-Children frequently qualify because the Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) benefit provides comprehensive oral care for recipients under 21 across the country.
+Children frequently qualify because the Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) benefit provides comprehensive oral care for recipients under 21 nationwide.

 However, each state determines the dental services it will cover for adults over 21.
 Therefore, your ability to find free coverage depends on where you reside and the kind of treatment needed.